January 2018 starts the year well for Mortgages in Spain.

-On another positive note the year started well for the Spanish Banks as the amount of mortgages being cancelled or redeemed reached 29,437 so with 29,778 new loans being registered the Banks in Spain saw a positive inflow of 341 contracts.
+On another positive note the year started well for the Spanish Banks as the amount of mortgages in Spain being cancelled or redeemed reached 29,437 so with 29,778 new loans being registered the Banks in Spain saw a positive inflow of 341 contracts.

 Total new credit increases

 Total new lending covering commercial lending as well as residential likewise saw a very positive and strong start to the year.

 Mortgages for the purchase of a Spanish home made up less than 60% of all new lending below the more standard of above 60% but this is good news for the economy as it suggest business is expanding.